IAmNini/project-4/README.md

 # Django Channels (Chat App)

 ## Backend

 The websocket request comes into the Django backend and gets directed to the project routing.py.
-From there if it is a websocket it gets directed to the chat app routing.py where the url is checked for the room name and is then directed to the ChatConsumer where the socket requests will be dealt with.
+From there, if it is a websocket, it gets directed to the chat app `routing.py`, where the url is checked for the room name and is then directed to the ChatConsumer, where the socket requests will be dealt with.

-In ChatConsumer there are various helper functions in order to make handling the different requests easier.
+In `ChatConsumer` there are various helper functions in order to make handling the different requests easier.
-From the front end websocket requests the backend will always expect a ‘command’ field in the request data.
+From the front end, the backend will always expect a ‘command’ field in the request data.
 This command is what tells the backend which function to run based on a list of accepted functions called commands.

 This is what a typical request from the front end looks like.

 ```js
 {
   'command': 'fetch_messages',